Rabies: Mexico

-Asian countries
+Asia

 Despite rabies being preventable and the many successes over the years from North America, South Korea and Western Europe, rabies remains endemic in many southern and eastern Asian countries including Cambodia, Bangladesh, Bhutan, North Korea, India, Indonesia, Myanmar, Nepal, Sri Lanka, and Thailand.
 Half the global rabies deaths occur in southeast Asia, approximately 26,000 per year.

 Much of what prevents Asia from implementing the same measures as other countries is cost.
 Treating wild canines is the primary means of preventing rabies; however, it costs 10 times more than treating individuals as they come with bites, and research also increases cost.
-As a result, India and other surrounding countries are unable to apply many preventative measures because of financial restrictions.
+As a result, India and other surrounding countries are unable to apply many preventative measures because of financial limitations.

 Cambodia

 Cambodia has approximately 800 cases of human rabies per year, making it one of the top countries in human rabies incidences.
 Much of this falls on their lack of animal care; Cambodia has hundreds of thousands of animals infected with rabies, another global high, yet little surveillance of said animals and few laws requiring pets and other household animals to be vaccinated.
 In recent years Cambodia has improved significantly in their human rabies medical practices, with clinics all over the countries being made with treatments and vaccination on hand as well as rabies-related education in school classes.
 However, it is still lacking in terms of animal surveillance and treatment which leads to bleeding into surrounding countries.